 Carbohydrate content in 100 grams of potato is 17.57 grams.

 Carbohydrates in potatoes are in the form of starch.
-In addition, potatoes have antioxidant, hypocholesterolemic, anti-inflammatory, antiobesity, anticancer and antidiabetic properties.
-They can keep the heart healthy by controlling the level of blood pressure.
+In addition, potatoes have antioxidant, hypocholesterolemic, anti-inflammatory, anti-obesity, anticancer, and antidiabetic properties.
+They can keep their heart healthy by controlling the level of blood pressure.
 Potatoes can also help maintain the immune system.

 Conclusion

-You need to eat carbohydrate-rich foods to give your body energy, but eating the right types of carbohydrates is important for your health.
-When eating grains, choose mostly whole grains and not refined grains.
+You need carbohydrate-rich foods to fuel your body with energy, but choosing the right types of carbohydrates is essential for good health.
+When consuming grains, it’s best to select mostly whole grains rather than refined ones.

-Whole grains include whole foods such as whole wheat bread, brown rice, whole cornmeal and oatmeal.
-Whole grains provide many nutrients that your body needs, such as vitamins, minerals and fiber.
+Whole grains include foods such as whole wheat bread, brown rice, whole cornmeal, and oatmeal.
+They provide valuable nutrients your body needs, including vitamins, minerals, and fiber.

 RELATED ARTICLES